How does an ATV charge its battery?

 The regulator on my Polaris.

-The power that comes out of this box is ready to be used by the rest of the bike’s electrical system.
+The power from this box is ready for use by the rest of the bike’s electrical system.

-It’s important to measure your regulator’s output as soon as you suspect it has gone bad.
+Measuring your regulator’s output is crucial if you suspect it has gone bad.

 No, it’s not.
-A big chunk of the power the charging system generates is being used right away to power the bike’s electric components.
+A big chunk of the charging system’s power is being used immediately to power the bike’s electric components.

-The charging system and the battery are designed to work hand in hand, and the power that’s left goes to charging the battery.
-When the ATV only needs a small current to power electric components, the battery gets a good charge.
+The charging system and the battery are designed to work hand in hand, and the surplus power goes to charging the battery.
+The battery receives a proper charge when the power draw to keep the ATV running is small.

-Other times like when you use a winch, hand warmers, or other power-hungry accessories, you actually use more power than the charging system can deliver, and power is taken from the battery.
+Other times like when you use a winch, hand warmers, or other power-hungry accessories, you use more power than the charging system can deliver, and energy is taken from the battery.

-Belt driven automotive-style alternators can create a substantially higher power output than the magneto style systems used on ATVs.
-Why do the manufacturers choose an inferior system to be used on our bikes?
+Belt-driven automotive-style alternators can create a substantially higher power output than the magneto-style systems used on ATVs.
+Why do the manufacturers choose an inferior system for our bikes?

 Well, it all boils down to technical challenges.
 An alternator needs a lot of air blown by it to keep it cool.
 But it has to be relatively dry and clean air.
-The alternator cannot handle the wet and dirty conditions it likely will be exposed to when fitted to an ATV.
+Alternators are not designed to handle the wet and dirty conditions they might encounter on an ATV.

-Different combinations of engine coolant, engine oil, and internal fans are used to keep the stator system operating within its rated temperature range.
+The combined effect of engine coolant, engine oil, and internal fans keeps the stator system operating within its rated temperature range.

-Space limitations are also a deciding factor when the designers choose to use stator systems over alternators as the latter typically require a lot more room.
+Space limitations are also a deciding factor when the designers use stator systems over alternators, as the latter typically require much more room.

-This is no problem in the relatively spacious engine compartment of a car, but on ATV’s the design needs to be compact, which can more easily be achieved with a stator system.
+This is no problem in a car’s relatively spacious engine compartment, but on ATVs, the design needs to be compact, which can more easily be achieved with a stator system.

-But over the years, ATVs have been and still are being fitted with an increasing number of power-hungry electric components.
+But over the years, ATVs get more and more power-hungry electric components.
 This puts ever-increasing stress on the bike’s charging system and battery.

-To keep up, the engineers have been busy making improvements to stator type charging systems.
-The systems have evolved tremendously, and the average power output has increased by as much as 3-4 times from the 1990s up to today.
+To keep up, the engineers have been busy improving stator-type charging systems.
+The systems have evolved tremendously, and the average power output has increased by 3-4 times from the 1990s until today.

 And for the most part, they still manage to keep up with the demand.

-Changes that have been made are the use of a better type of magnets, amping up the number of coils and magnets by increasing the diameter of the flywheel and moving from a 1 phase to a 3 phase power output system.
+Changes that have been made are using a better type of magnets, amping up the number of coils and magnets by increasing the diameter of the flywheel, and moving from a 1-phase to a 3-phase power output system.

-Only the future can tell us if ATV’s will still be using stator systems for the years to come or if the ever-increasing demand for electric power at some point will force the engineers to start looking for alternatives like the alternator or others.
+Only the future can tell us if ATVs will still be using stator systems for years to come or if the ever-increasing demand for electric power at some point will force the engineers to start looking for alternatives like the alternator or others.

 When the bike uses more electricity than the charging system can deliver, the power needs to come from the battery.